matatk/agrip/audioquake/manuals/user-manual-part01.md

 Everything we have created for the project (code, sounds, tools) is available for you to use, modify and redistribute.
 The licence we have used for the project, the GNU General Public Licence, permits anyone to do these things as long as they keep the source code to their work available for others, just as we have for you.

 Our reasons for making *AudioQuake* Free are that it should make it easier for people to get hold of and play the game.
-The most important reason, however, is described in the following section…
+The most important reason, however, is described in the following section&hellip;

 ### Only the beginning